genericmethod/moneymate/README.md

 # moneymate
 MoneyMate - A Rest API for money transfers between internal users and accounts.
-Built in Java and Dropwizard.
+Built in Java 8 / Dropwizard / JDBI / H2 (in memory).
 No Spring libraries were used / abused.

 ## Usage